zradke/AncestorKit/README.md

 	sectionAttrs = [rootAttrs descendantInheritingKeyValueNotifications:NO];

 Note that the standard `-init` method and the `+new` method are equivalent to calling `-initWithAncestor:inheritKeyValueNotifications:` passing `YES`, while the `-descendant` and `-descendantOf:` methods will use the ancestor's `inheritsKeyValueNotifications` property instead.

+### Permanently stopping inheritance

+If we return to the `Person` class we defined earlier, it's clear that `firstName` doesn't make much sense as an inheritable property, since we don't directly inherit first names the way we do last names.
+So let's remove it from consideration:

+	+ (NSSet *)propertiesPassedToDescendants
+	{
+		// Note that eventually it would be performant to cache this altered set.
+		NSPredicate *predicate = [NSPredicate predicateWithFormat:@"propertyName != %@", @"firstName"];
+		return [[super propertiesPassedToDescendants] filteredSetUsingPredicate:predicate];
+	}

+By altering `+propertiesPassedToDescendants`, we've permanently removed the `firstName` property from inheritance.
+Calls to `-resumeInheritingValuesForPropertyName:` will have no effect.

+	Person *james = [Person new];
+	james.firstName = @"James";
+	james.lastName = @"Potter";

+	Person *harry = [james descendant];

+	harry.firstName; // nil
+	harry.lastName; // "Potter"

 ## Installation